Paynes Prairie Preserve State Park

 - Diverse Habitats:

-- Paynes Prairie is a unique mosaic of ecosystems, including wetlands, savannas, woodlands, and uplands.
+- Paynes Prairie includes a striking mosaic of wetlands, marshes, wet prairie, hammocks, flatwoods, and uplands.

 Wildlife and Birdwatching